Prepare nodes for on-premises deployment

-If you're using the LDAP directory for managing system users, you can pre-provision Yugabyte and Prometheus users:
+If you are using the LDAP directory for managing system users, you can preprovision Yugabyte and Prometheus users, as follows:

 Set the home directory for the

-yugabyteuser (default /home/yugabyte) and ensure the directory is owned by
+/home/yugabyte) and ensure that the directory is owned by

 yugabyte:yugabyte.
 The home directory is used during cloud provider configuration.

-For any 3rd party cron scheduling tools, you can disable Crontab and add these cron entries:
+For any third-party Cron scheduling tools, you can disable Crontab and add the following Cron entries:

 # Ansible: cleanup core files hourly 0 * * * * /home/yugabyte/bin/clean_cores.sh # Ansible: cleanup yb log files hourly 5 * * * * /home/yugabyte/bin/zip_purge_yb_logs.sh # Ansible: Check liveness of master */1 * * * * /home/yugabyte/bin/yb-server-ctl.sh master cron-check || /home/yugabyte/bin/yb-server-ctl.sh master start # Ansible: Check liveness of tserver */1 * * * * /home/yugabyte/bin/yb-server-ctl.sh tserver cron-check || /home/yugabyte/bin/yb-server-ctl.sh tserver start

 Disabling Crontab creates alerts after the universe is created, but they can be ignored.
-But you need to ensure cron jobs are set appropriately for the platform to work as expected.
+You need to ensure Cron jobs are set appropriately for YugabyteDB Anywhere to function as expected.